Contactless Bank cards

 Please also refrain from placing your travel card behind your phone with mobile wallet activated, as this will prevent the card reader from detecting and charging the fare to the bank card added in the mobile wallet.

-If there are any discrepancies in your travel transactions or billings, you may submit claims for the travel transactions of the cards that are linked to your SimplyGo account via the “My Claims” page on the SimplyGo app.
+If there are any discrepancies in your travel transactions or billings, you may submit claims for the travel transactions of the cards that are linked to your SimplyGo account via the “Transit & Top-up Claims” page on the SimplyGo app.

 Under the Distance Fares system, trips made within the same journey will be consolidated before the fare is finalised.
-Hence, your fare will be indicated as ‘Estimated Fare’ in your travel transaction history before it is finalised.
-Please file your claim only after the fare has been finalised.
+Hence, your fare will be indicated as ‘Pending’ in your travel transaction history before it is finalised.
+Please file your claim only after the fare has been finalised (i.e. the fare is no longer indicated as ‘Pending’).

 Claims must be filed within 60 days from the date of fare transaction.
 Please note that you can only view up to the last 180 days of your transaction history.